antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 ... *aka* ***“Immediate and long term future plans”***.

+Of course, by making and facilitating data scientist impostors and code baristas we make more evenly distributed the future that has already arrived.

-Here are some of my future plans on data wrangling with Raku:
+Here are some of my future plans on data acquisition and data wrangling using Raku that will distribute the arrived future even more evenly:

 - Data acquisition functionalities implementations.